thunder-project/thunder-extraction/README.md

 #### `model.merge(overlap=0.5, max_iter=2, k_nearest=10)`

-Merge overlapping regions in the model, by greedily comparing nearby regions and merging those that are similar to one another.
-Only considers `k` nearest neighbors to speed up computation.
+Merge overlapping regions in the model, by greedily comparing nearby regions and merging those that are similar to one another more than the specified `overlap`.
+Repeats greedy merging process `max_iter` times.
+Only considers `k_nearest` neighbors to speed up computation.

 ## list of algorithms